 6. Haden Mangoes

-Haden Mangoes are one of the world's most widely cultivated mango cultivars, and it was introduced to Florida in the early 20th century.
-Captain John J. Haden was a retired U.S. army officer who lived in Coconut Grove, Florida, in 1902.
+Haden mangoes are one of the world's most widely cultivated mango cultivars, and they were introduced to Florida in the early 20th century.
+Captain John J. Haden was a retired U.S. Army officer who lived in Coconut Grove, Florida, in 1902.

 He planted four dozen seedlings of Mulgoba mangoes that he had purchased from Professor Elbridge Gale, located near Lake Worth Lagoon in what is now West Palm Beach.

-One of the most popular due to their bright yellow-orange flesh and sweet flavor and are often used for table purposes as well as processing into juices or other products like jams or chutneys.
+They are most popular due to their bright yellow-orange flesh and sweet flavor.
+They are often used for table purposes and processed into juices or other products like jams or chutneys.

 7. Irwin Mangoes